Matooke Republic

 RELATED POSTS

 In Buhuka, the training is primarily focused on learners, most of whom are encountering computers for the first time.
 “Most of them are first-time computer users who have never used computers before,” Sebuwufu said.
 He added that the training begins with basic computer knowledge.
-“They learn the parts of a computer, their functions and the purpose of using a computer.
+“They learn the parts of a computer, their functions, and the purpose of using a computer.
 After that, they learn how to turn on the computer and begin basic typing,” he explained.
-The programme is structured to respond to different needs within the community.
+The program is structured to respond to different needs within the community.
 “For other community groups, such as business operators, we adjust the training packages based on their needs,” Sebuwufu said.
 The training in Buhuka will run for ten days, targeting about 40 participants drawn from the participating schools and the surrounding community.

-The launch of the training engagement brought together key stakeholders, including the LCI Local Council I Chairperson for the area, Mr Dismas Babihemaiso, headteachers and students from Buhuka Primary School, Starlight Primary School and God is Able Primary School.
+The launch of the training engagement brought together key stakeholders, including the LCI Local Council I Chairperson for the area, Mr. Dismas Babihemaiso, headteachers, and students from Buhuka Primary School, Starlight Primary School, and God is Able Primary School.

-The headteacher of Buhuka Primary School commended CNOOC Uganda Limited for its continued support to education in the area, noting that the company’s interventions have contributed to visible improvements in learning conditions and academic outcomes.
+The Headteacher of Buhuka Primary School commended CNOOC Uganda Limited for its continued support to education in the area, noting that the company’s interventions have contributed to visible improvements in learning conditions and academic outcomes.
 The headteacher cited support provided in the form of textbooks, desks, clean water supplied to the school, and water and refreshments for candidates during national examinations, describing the support as instrumental in creating a more conducive learning environment.

 Related